Staking claim to the land with family and friends

 The Museum of Science & Industry will get the kids’ brains flowing with more than 450 science exhibits.
 The IMAX dome movie theater will fill their eyes with spectacular images on its massive 82-foot movie screen.
 They’ll also get some fun exercise on the ropes course.

 Busch Gardens® Tampa stacks fun on top of fun.
-Its expansive grounds deliver awe-inspiring encounters with over 300 different species of animal residents!
+Its expansive grounds deliver awe-inspiring encounters with 250 different species of animal residents!
 Dozens of thrill rides, including eight top-rated roller coasters, will get the adrenaline pumping.
-I’m a major fan of Kumba (three seconds of weightlessness, ya’ll), but I’m most looking forward to first-time experiences on two new rides: Falcon’s Fury North America's tallest freestanding drop tower, and Florida's first triple-launch coaster, Cheetah Hunt.
+I’m a major fan of Kumba (three seconds of weightlessness, ya’ll), but I’m most looking forward to first-time experiences on two new rides: Falcon’s Fury, a drop tower, and the triple-launch floorless dive coaster, Cheetah Hunt.
 I can hear my cousins’ piercing screams already.